-Wake County Manager, David Ellis, presented his budget proposal to county commissioners on May 18th.
-While state lawmakers continued to fund millions of dollars for the privatization of schools (for-profit charters, private school vouchers), leaving public schools underfunded, our teachers and students continue to be asked to do more with less.
-Our county governments are burdened with supplementing funds that have historically been provided by the state.
-We pushed commissioners to fully fund the school system request; to be bold and creative in the use of CARES Act funds and state funds allocated through the NCGA’s recent COVID Relief bills: HB-1043 and SB-704.
+Unfortunately, state lawmakers in the legislature continue to divert millions more tax dollars to the privatization of schools (for-profit charters, private school vouchers), leaving public schools underfunded.
+Our teachers and students continue to be asked to do more with less.
+Our county governments continue to be burdened with supplementing funds that have historically been provided by the state.
+We will continue to advocate for necessary public education funding at the state level.

 State funds greatly impact local school districts.
 The NC General Assembly has been pushing more and more funding burdens down to the county level since 2013, resulting in larger requests to the County Commissioners to help pay for these unfunded mandates.
-NC lawmakers’ 2017-19 Biennial Budget impact on school funding can be found on our budget fact sheet.
+NC lawmakers’ 2021-23 Biennium Budget impact on school funding can be found on our budget page.

 What’s the WCPSS Budget Cycle?